Clocaenog Forest - Bod Petryal, near Ruthin

 The trail goes through forest and moorland and there are far-reaching views over the reservoir.

-Cyclists and walkers can follow a link route from Alwen reservoir to Llyn Brenig where there is a visitor centre with café and toilets.
+Cyclists and walkers can also follow a link route from Alwen reservoir to nearby Llyn Brenig where there is a visitor centre with café and toilets.

 The Alwen Trail runs through forest, moorland and along the water’s edge on surfaced paths and forestry tracks.